stgl/scarplet/README.md

 Don't hestiate to file an issue; I would be happy to discuss extensions or help to build a new feature.

 If you would like to add a feature or fix a bug, please fork the repository, create a feature branch, and [submit a PR](https://github.com/rmsare/scarplet/compare) and reference any relevant issues.
 There are nice guides to contributing with GitHub [here](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) and [here](https://yourfirstpr.github.io/).
-Please include tests where appropriate and check that the test suite passes (`pytest scarplet/tests`) before submitting.
+Please include tests where appropriate and check that the test suite passes (a Travis build or `pytest scarplet/tests`) before submitting.

 ### Support and questions